2014

 South Stafford and Shropshire Healthcar…

-Concerns summary Failures in patient transfer, handover of observation status, and returning a ligature risk item (belt) led to an unsafe environment.
+Concerns summary (AI summary) Failures in patient transfer, handover of observation status, and returning a ligature risk item (belt) led to an unsafe environment.
 The effectiveness of the "sloping door" design against hanging was also questioned.

 M5 (Seven)